Winnipeg Police Service: Budget

 The allocation of Winnipeg’s municipal budget towards the Winnipeg Police has drastically increased since the year 2000.
 While the Winnipeg Police consumed 17 percent of the City’s total operating budget in the year 2000, by 2020 this had risen to over 25% with a police budget of $304.1 million.
-This represents the highest proportion of funds that the City of Winnipeg gives towards any municipal department and “the highest proportion of spending by police of any major city in Canada.”
+This represents the highest proportion of funds that the City of Winnipeg gives towards any municipal department.
 In the same year, the City reduced funding for community groups, the maintenance of transit routes, and the Millennium Library.
-In 2023, the City’s budget for police increased to $327 million.
-This budget constitutes the same amount of “direct city funding as public transit, recreation, parks/trees, snow removal, libraries & arts/culture combined.”

-Advocacy groups such as Winnipeg Police Cause Harm, Justice 4 Black Lives Winnipeg, Police-Free Schools Winnipeg, the Canadian Centre for Policy Alternatives, and the Police Accountability Coalition, which represents over 90 community-based organizations, have called for the funds allocated to the Winnipeg Police Services to be reallocated towards social services and infrastructure with proven records of improving people’s safety and well-being.
+Advocacy groups such as Winnipeg Police Cause Harm, Justice 4 Black Lives Winnipeg, Police-Free Schools Winnipeg, the Canadian Centre for Policy Alternatives, and the Police Accountability Coalition, which represents over 90 community-based organizations, have called for the funds allocated to the Winnipeg Police Services to be reallocated towards social services and infrastructure.
 A survey conducted by the Social Planning Council of Winnipeg found that Winnipeg residents are “three times as likely to favour spending more on poverty reduction than on investing in additional police services” in order to address crime.